 Start with picking a good car from a car hire agency.
 It’s fine to drive in Ireland with your US license –nothing else needed!
 Before you start your car, make sure if the vehicle is fully insured?
 Because many of the car hire agencies don’t provide third comprehensive insurance which is very important in case of an accident.

-It is advisable to have cover for your vehicle with reputable Insurance provider in Ireland like the AA Car Insurance.
+It is advisable to have cover for your vehicle with a reputable Insurance providers in Ireland like AA Car Insurance.
 So that you won’t face any difficulty in getting the insurance claim and enjoy your road trip stress-free.
 Let’s hit the road now!
+(1)

 Discover one of Ireland’s most impressive monuments and one of Ireland’s best-preserved medieval buildings as you begin the route from Belfast.
 It was founded in 1177 by the Anglo-Norman conqueror John DeCourcy and played until 1928 an important military role.